0 0

 Top Local ranking factors Survey 2020

-Google Reviews, company categories, and business qualities are just a few of the features of a Google Business Profile that have an influence on your ability to rank or convert.
+Google Feedbacks, company categories, and business qualities are just a few of the features of a Google Business Profile that have an influence on your ability to rank or convert.
 For a local SEO audit, understanding how well a client’s GBP listing is doing is crucial.

 Online Reputation Management

-Reviews are the second most essential element for ranking in the Local Pack, according to the Whitespark poll.
+Feedbacks are the second most essential element for ranking in the Local Pack, according to the Whitespark poll.
 This implies that customer evaluations on Google that include keywords related to your client’s goods or services are crucial to their search ranking.

 Top local ranking factors survey